topfunky/demo-jj-vcs-experiments/README.md

 ### Edit 8^2

-An edit to another bookmark.
+A new absorbable edit to another bookmark.
 Will `git push` with the other edited bookmark to see what happens.

 ### Edit 8